dkvg-77/personal_productivity/README.md

 --> A random background image, random quote, and shows time and date on the home page.
 --> Todo list and bookmark list.
 --> Weather Report of the city you search.
 --> My profile in the About section.
+(Still in progress)
---> Not given importance to the web design.
+--> Not given importance to the front end design.
 (Still in progress)

 ## Technology used:
 --> React